jjumadinova/janyljumadinova/content/mash/index.md

 ### Supplemental Task: Enhancing the game

 - Start thinking of ideas to enhance the 2D game you have developed.
 How can you make the game a little bit your own?
-- f you have time, start putting those ideas to practice.
+- If you have time, start putting those ideas to practice.

 ## High School Robotics: Tasks for March 31st

-### Task 1 1: Robotic Races
+### Task 1: Robotic Races

 We will hold robotic racing challenges!
 Last time you programmed your robot to be able to complete in a sprint and box pushing races.
 You could elect to develop either an ethical (e.g., respectful) or an aggressive (e.g., interfering) robot behavior.
 Today, we will actually run those races. **Everyone must participate for evaluation.**